darvincode/Thesis_Files/README.md

 The associated pdb and dcd files may not be attached, this repository is to show the method used rather than to replicate the whole results.

-If any of the following recipes for the intended applications do not work please feel free to raise an issue
+If any of the following recipes for the intended applications do not work please feel free to raise an issue.